wenzelorland/0x/README.md

 4. Does your VSCode window now have an terminal with the prefix  `node ➜ /workspaces/0x (main) $` open?
 Great you did it!

 ## Hardhat
 The hardhat environment is located at `hardhat_env`.
-You can test that its working properly by running `npx hardhat test`.
+You can test that it's working properly by running `npx hardhat test`.

 ## Rust
 The rust playground is located at `rust_playground`.